 And don’t think that you’re too savvy to be fooled.
-These scams can be sophisticated and continue to snare even the most experienced travelers.
+These travel scams in China can be sophisticated and continue to snare even the most experienced travelers.

-WHERE: A (mostly) legal and very popular and long-running scam.
-Especially popular in the tourist-friendly parts of Beijing (like Wangfujing shopping district and Houhai Lake nightlife district) and Shanghai (Nanjing Road shopping district and adjacent Peoples’ Park).
+WHERE: A (mostly) legal, very popular and long-running scam.
+Especially popular in the tourist-friendly parts of Beijing (like Wangfujing shopping district, Houhai Lake nightlife district and other China shopping districts) and Shanghai (Nanjing Road shopping district and adjacent Peoples’ Park).
 Solo male travelers are the suckers of choice.

 THE SCAM: While there are variations on this theme, the basic scam goes like this: